JoshuaWise/jellypromise/README.md

 ### *static* Promise.any(*iterable*) -> *promise*

 Returns a promise for an `iterable` of promises.
 It will be fulfilled with the value of the first fulfilled promise in `iterable`.
-If all of the given promises reject, it will be rejected with the last rejection reason.
+If all of the given promises reject, it will be rejected with the rejection reason of the promise that rejected first.

 Non-promise values in the `iterable` are treated like already-fulfilled promises.